hubenschmidt/Node-MySQL-Record-Distro/README.md

 Then,

-clone the repo
+1. clone the repo
-navigate command line to cloned repo run command npm install to get packages including -mysql
+2. navigate command line to cloned repo
+3. run command npm install to get packages including *mysql
-  -inquirer
-  -colors
+  *inquirer
+  *colors

-Run node commands:
+4.Run node commands:
--node customer.js (end user)
+*node customer.js (end user)
--node manager.js (end user)
+*node manager.js (end user)
--node supervisor.js (end user)
+*node supervisor.js (end user)

 Follow the prompts at each of the the three end user screens.
 -

-Customer Demo
+## Customer Demo
 The customer interface:

 1) Presents the customer with a table of all available products